datacarpentry/python-ecology-lesson/_extras/guide.md

 brew doctor
 ```

-install python 3:
+install Python 3:

 ```
 brew install python3
 ```

-All the rest of workshop packages can be installed by pip3 which comes together with python 3:
+All the rest of workshop packages can be installed by pip3 which comes together with Python 3:

 ```
 pip3 install numpy pandas matplotlib jupyter